 Financial liabilities classified as other financial liabilities are measured at amortized cost using the effective interest rate method.
+The convertible debt is bifurcated into a liability and an equity components using residual method.

 Transaction costs associated with FVTPL financial assets and financial liabilities are expensed as incurred, while transaction costs associated with all other financial assets and financial liabilities are included in the initial carrying amount of the asset.